CICE-Consortium/Icepack/doc/source/icepack_3_model_components.rst

 shown in :ref:`tab-itd` for the delta-function ITD.
 Users may substitute their own preferred boundaries in *init\_itd*.

-:ref:`tab-itd` : *Data exchanged between the CESM flux coupler and the sea ice model Lower boundary values for thickness categories, in meters, for the three distribution options (* `kcatbound` *) and linear remapping (* `kitd` = 1 *).
+:ref:`tab-itd` : *Lower boundary values for thickness categories, in meters, for the three distribution options (* `kcatbound` *) and linear remapping (* `kitd` = 1 *).
 In the WMO case, the distribution used depends on the number of categories used.*